 We will only disclose your personal information:

-We may disclose your personal information overseas to a service provider in the Philippines.
+We may disclose your personal information overseas to our independent contractor team in the Philippines.

 When we send you hard copy promotional materials, such materials will include instructions on how you may unsubscribe from receiving such materials.